 Listen up, brand managers: it’s time to shift your mindset.
 Many of you may think your role is solely about managing others, but that couldn’t be further from the truth.
 This is your chance to become a true owner, to take the reins of your career and steer it in the direction you want it to go.
 Sure, you may have the opportunity to manage someone else, but don’t let that distract you from your own growth and learning.
 This is your time to shine, to take on new challenges, and to become the best brand manager you can be.
-If you are an ambitious marketer who is looking to advance your career, our Mini MBA program will teach how to think, define, plan, execute, and analyze.
+If you are an ambitious marketer who is looking to advance your brand management career, our Mini MBA program will teach how to think, define, plan, execute, and analyze.

 Are you ready to take your brand management career to the next level?